DenuwanLiyanage/Smart-lock-with-keypad/README.md

 # Smart-lock-with-keypad
- This project is a smart lock which unlock by the pincode.
+ This is a smart lock which unlock by a pincode.
+It has an admin mode to initiate pincode to EEPROM.
+It can have approximately 100 pincodes in EEPROM which depend on your device EEPROM size.